 The tradition of drinking digestifs after meals has a long history in Italy.
 It is deeply ingrained in the country’s culinary culture.
 Many Italian families have recipes and traditions surrounding digestifs, and these liqueurs are often passed down through generations.

 In addition to their digestive benefits, Italian digestifs are also enjoyed for their unique flavors and aromas, which can vary widely depending on the specific ingredients used.

-Suggested Reading: 20 Famous Italian Liquors & Spirits to Drink in 2023
+Suggested Reading: 20 Famous Italian Liquors & Spirits to Drink

 What Are the Best 10 Italian Digestifs?